kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 An event source mapping identifies a poll-based event source for a Lambda function.
 It can be either an Amazon Kinesis or DynamoDB stream.
 Event sources maintain the mapping configuration except for stream- based services (e.g. DynamoDB, Kinesis) for which the configuration is made on the Lambda side and Lambda performs the polling.

 - ✅: "Enable DynamoDB Streams and create an event source mapping between AWS Lambda and the relevant stream" is the correct answer.
 - ❌: "Enable server access logging and create an event source mapping between AWS Lambda and the S3 bucket to which the logs are written" is incorrect.
 The questions asks for a solution that runs code in response to changes in a DynamoDB table, not an S3 bucket.
 - ❌: "Create a local secondary index that records item level changes and write some custom code that responds to updates to the index" is incorrect.
 A local secondary index maintains an alternate sort key for a given partition key value, it does not record item level changes.
 - ❌: "Use Kinesis Data Streams and configure DynamoDB as a producer" is incorrect.
 You cannot configure DynamoDB as a Kinesis Data Streams producer.

 **References:**

 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.html

-dynamodb/

 ## Quiz 47: A recent security audit uncovered some poor deployment and configuration practices within your VPC.
 You need to ensure that applications are deployed in secure configurations.**

 **How can this be achieved in the most operationally efficient manner?**

 - [ ] Remove the ability for staff to deploy applications

-- [ ] Use CloudFormation with securely configured templates
+- [x] Use CloudFormation with securely configured templates
 - [ ] Manually check all application configurations before deployment
 - [ ] Use AWS Inspector to apply secure configurations

 ----